-Engaging with an important collection of verse narratives from ca. 1300 to 1400, almost parallel to Chaucer’s Canterbury Tales and Boccaccio’s Decameron.
-We will examine how the German poets dealt with a wide range of issues in human life, commonly viewed through an erotic lens, and learn thereby critical issues of human existence throughout time.
+Engaging with an important collection of verse narratives from ca.1400, almost parallel to Chaucer’s Canterbury Tales and Boccaccio’s Decameron.
+We will examine how the German poet dealt with a wide range of issues in human life, commonly viewed through an erotic lens, and learn thereby critical issues of human existence throughout time.

 Student Learning OUTCOME:

-1. Solid understanding of the late medieval discourse on love and sexuality, 2. the ability to discuss central theses critically in class, and 3. a high level of academic writing about these narratives.
+1. Solid understanding of the late medieval discourse on love, life, God, and values, 2. the ability to discuss central theses critically in class, and 3. a high level of academic writing about these narratives.
 4. The final outcome will be a deep concept of profound issues in human life, here seen through a literary-historical lens.

 Although it is assumed that you will attend all class meetings, you are informed hereby that excessive absences will have consequences for your grade.